apache/spark/docs/mllib-linear-methods.md

 We also support alternative L1 regularization.
 In this case, the problem becomes a [linear program](http://en.wikipedia.org/wiki/Linear_programming).

-Linear SVM algorithm outputs a SVM model, which makes predictions based on the value of $\wv^T \x$.
+The linear SVMs algorithm outputs an SVM model.
+Given a new data point, denoted by $\x$, the model makes predictions based on the value of $\wv^T \x$.
-By the default, if $\wv^T \x \geq 0$, the outcome is positive, or negative otherwise.
+By the default, if $\wv^T \x \geq 0$ then the outcome is positive, and negative otherwise.
-However, quite often in practice, the default threshold $0$ is not a good choice.
-The threshold should be determined via model evaluation.

 ### Logistic regression

 [Logistic regression](http://en.wikipedia.org/wiki/Logistic_regression) is widely used to predict a binary response.
-It is a linear method with the loss function in formulation `$\eqref{eq:regPrimal}$` given by the logistic loss `\[
+It is a linear method as described above in equation `$\eqref{eq:regPrimal}$`, with the loss function in the formulation given by the logistic loss:
+`\[
 L(\wv;\x,y) :=  \log(1+\exp( -y \wv^T \x)).
 \]`

-Logistic regression algorithm outputs a logistic regression model, which makes predictions by applying the logistic function
+The logistic regression algorithm outputs a logistic regression model.
+Given a new data point, denoted by $\x$, the model makes predictions by applying the logistic function
 `\[
 \mathrm{f}(z) = \frac{1}{1 + e^{-z}}
 \]`
 where $z = \wv^T \x$.
-By default, if $\mathrm{f}(\wv^T x) > 0.5$, the outcome is positive, or negative otherwise.
+By default, if $\mathrm{f}(\wv^T x) > 0.5$, the outcome is positive, or negative otherwise, though unlike linear SVMs, the raw output of the logistic regression model, $\mathrm{f}(z)$, has a probabilistic interpretation (i.e., the probability that $\x$ is positive).
-For the same reason mentioned above, quite often in practice, this default threshold is not a good choice.
-The threshold should be determined via model evaluation.

 ### Evaluation metrics

+MLlib supports common evaluation metrics for binary classification (not available in PySpark).
+This
-MLlib supports common evaluation metrics for binary classification (not available in Python).
-This includes precision, recall, [F-measure](http://en.wikipedia.org/wiki/F1_score), [receiver operating characteristic (ROC)](http://en.wikipedia.org/wiki/Receiver_operating_characteristic), precision-recall curve, and
+includes precision, recall, [F-measure](http://en.wikipedia.org/wiki/F1_score), [receiver operating characteristic (ROC)](http://en.wikipedia.org/wiki/Receiver_operating_characteristic), precision-recall curve, and
 [area under the curves (AUC)](http://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve).
-Among the metrics, area under ROC is commonly used to compare models and precision/recall/F-measure can help determine the threshold to use.
+AUC is commonly used to compare the performance of various models while precision/recall/F-measure can help determine the appropriate threshold to use for prediction purposes.

 ### Examples